 Dead Nettle Plant

-Dead nettle plants are Shade-loving perennials that are wonderful in hanging baskets and flower bed edging.
+Dead nettle plant is a Shade-loving perennial that is wonderful in hanging baskets and flower bed edging.
 Some people consider it a noxious weed.
 But, truth be told bees and hummingbirds love it.

 Pollinators Love It

 The brightly colored tubular blooms of henbit and purple deadnettle varieties attract important pollinators to your yard like honey bees, bumblebees, and hummingbirds.